Skip to Content

 Child Custody / Parent Responsibility Litigation Top Quality Legal Representation, Every Time.

-Understanding Parents' Rights in West Palm Beach
+Understanding Parents' Rights with a Child Custody Attorney in West Palm Beach

 In Florida, child custody, also known as parental responsibility, can be resolved by the parents or taken to court to be established by a judge.
 Both parents have equal rights to custody of their child and can modify an existing order under certain circumstances.

-With over three decades of experience helping parents establish, modify, and/or enforce child custody orders, our attorneys can help you create a child custody agreement that best suits you and your family’s needs and lifestyle.
+With over three decades of experience helping parents establish, modify, and/or enforce child custody orders, our attorneys can help you create a child custody agreement that best suits your and your family’s needs and lifestyle.

-Our team at Sasser, Cestero & Roy, P.A. are here to help you.
+Our team of West Palm Beach child custody lawyers at Sasser, Cestero & Roy, P.A. is here to help you.
 Contact us online or call us at (561) 693-1241.

-Exploring Child Custody Arrangements in Florida
+Exploring Child Custody Arrangements with an Attorney in Florida

 Florida has 4 different types of child custody arrangements:

-• Physical Custody: Physical custody denotes with whom a child will live with and spend most of his/her time with.
+• Physical Custody: Physical custody denotes whom a child will live with and spend most of his/her time with.
 Parents can share physical custody in Florida.

 • Legal Custody: Legal custody gives one or both parents the right to make decisions about key aspects of the child’s life, such as the child’s education, religious influence, and medical care.